 David Bailey, Formula 1, Senior Digital Research Manager

-David Bailey currently heads up digital research and analytics at F1, working across areas including the F1 website and app re-launch, as well as the launch of the brand-new OTT service F1 TV.
+Bailey currently heads up digital research and analytics, working across areas including the F1 website and app re-launch, as well as the launch of the brand-new OTT service F1 TV.
 The research team at F1 has only been in existence for little over a year, but the fan insights they’ve captured have been pivotal in further developing a much-loved international sport both online and offline.

 Eric Black, NBC Sports Digital and Playmaker Media, CTO

 Black manages all IP-delivered platforms for NBC Sports Digital, including its numerous websites, applications, and connected devices.
 He also oversees NBC Sports’ Playmaker Media, a separate business that provides end-to-end video support service for companies in need of best-in-class live streaming and VOD solutions.
 Under Black’s leadership, NBC Sports Digital and Playmaker Media have streamed some of the most prestigious properties in sports, including five Olympic Games, two Super Bowls, Sunday Night Football, NHL, Premier League, NBA, NASCAR, the Triple Crown, Notre Dame Football, and the Open Championship, among many others.

 Skip Desjardin, YouTube TV, Head of Sports and Local Content